Project Scope: iOS Mobile App

 From the results of the user survey, I developed a color palette.

-2. Splash Screen
+2. Splash Screen for iOS Mobile Design

 With the color palette established, I set out to develop preliminary designs for a splash screen that would boldly communicate the brand.
 It was important to have the Coral logo communicate diversity.
 Knowing that bold patterns did not test well, I experimented with softer variations in color.
 I also used a few different fonts.